 RGA is an insurance holding company whose primary uses of liquidity include, but are not limited to, the immediate capital needs of its operating companies, dividends paid to its shareholders, repurchase of common stock and interest payments on its indebtedness.
 RGA recognized interest expense of \$38.0 million and \$32.8 million for the three months ended March 31, 2013 and 2012, respectively.
 RGA made capital contributions to subsidiaries of \$17.0 million and \$1.0 million for the three months ended March 31, 2013 and 2012, respectively.
 Dividends to shareholders were \$17.8 million and \$13.3 million for the three months ended March 31, 2013 and 2012, respectively.
-Dividends to shareholders were \$17.8 million and \$1.3 million for the three months ended March 31, 2013 and 2012, respectively.
-Dividends to shareholders were \$17.8 million and \$1.3 million for the three months ended March 31, 2013 and 2012, respectively.
-Dividends to shareholders were \$17.8 million and \$1.3 million for the three months ended March 31, 2013 and 2012, respectively.
-Dividends to shareholders were \$17.8 million and \$1.3 million for the three months ended March 31, 2013 and 2012.
+Dividends to shareholders were \$17.8 million and \$13.3 million for the three months ended March 31, 2013 and 2012, respectively.
+Dividends to shareholders were \$17.8 million and \$13.3 million for the three months ended March 31, 2013 and 2012, respectively.
+There were no principal payments on RGA's debt for the three months ended March 31, 2013 and 2012.
 The primary sources of RGA's liquidity include proceeds from its capital raising efforts, interest income on undeployed corporate investments, interest income received on surplus notes with RGA Reinsurance, Reinsurance Company of Missouri, Incorporated ("RCM") and Rockwood Re and dividends from operating subsidiaries.
 RGA recognized interest and dividend income of \$25.7 million and \$19.2 million for the three months ended March 31, 2013 and 2012, respectively.
-There was no issuance of unaffiliated long term debt for the three months ended March 31, 2013 and 2012.
-As the Company continues its business operations, RGA will continue to be dependent upon these sources of liquidity.
-As of March 31, 2013 and December 31, 2012, RGA held \$684.6 million and \$722.3 million, respectively, of cash and cash equivalents, short-term and other investments and fixed maturity inves
+There was no issuance of unaffiliated long term debt for the three months ended March 31, 2013 and 2012, respectively.
+There was no issuance of unaffiliated long term debt for the three months ended March 31, 2013 and 2012, RGA held \$684.6 million and \$722.3 million, respectively, of cash and cash equivalents, short-term and other investments and fixed maturity investments.